lidavidm/arrow/docs/source/cpp/tables.rst

 Tables
 ======

-A :class:`arrow::Table` is a two-dimensional dataset with chunked arrays for columns, together with a schema providing field names.
+A :class:`arrow::Table` is a two-dimensional dataset with :ref:`chunked arrays
+<cpp-arrays-chunked-arrays>` for columns, together with a schema providing
+field names.
 Also, each chunked column must have the same logical length in number of elements (although each column can be chunked in a different way).
+Hence, the columns of a table are not contiguous in memory.

 Record Batches
 ==============

 A :class:`arrow::RecordBatch` is a two-dimensional dataset of a number of contiguous arrays, each the same length.
 Like a table, a record batch also has a schema which must match its arrays' datatypes.
+Unlike a table, since each column is an array and not a chunked array, the columns of a record batch are contiguous in memory.

 Record batches are a convenient unit of work for various serialization and computation functions, possibly incremental.